Course Repetition and Academic Grade Forgiveness

 Academic Grade Forgiveness

 A student may request to have the first grade earned (not a W notation) from a repeated course excluded from the calculation of the grade point average (GPA) for a maximum of three courses during one's undergraduate career, where the original grade earned was C- or below.
 If a student attempts a course a third time and Academic Forgiveness is applied, then all grades except the first will be used to calculate the GPA.
+Grades for excluded courses will remain on the academic transcript but will not factor into the GPA.
+Excluded courses will be noted on the transcript by an “E” beside the grade.
 Once applied to a particular course, Academic Grade Forgiveness cannot be cancelled or removed (this rule may not be appealed).